 In English

-It is funny the way the poet confuses the reader by first claiming that he does not belong here yet he has nowhere else he belongs except for the English world.
-What is more, the standard of English that he uses warrants that he belongs to English world and has been practicing this language for long.
+It is funny the way the poet confuses the reader by first claiming that he does not belong here, yet he has nowhere else he belongs except for the English world.
+What is more, the standard of English that he uses suggests that he belongs to the English world and has been practicing this language for a long time.

-In this poem, the language, English and race are given priority.
+In this poem, language, English, and race are given priority.
 It is ironic that the headline gives priority to the speakers of English when speaking about the Cubans.
-When the poet refers to some instances as lovely, he is also referring that black is beautiful, which us ironical in the first place.
-There are questions as to whether the words “put a new face” really mean that black can put a new face.
-Gustavo tries to bring out the irony that African Americans are not supposed to be in the white domain.
+When the poet refers to some instances as lovely, he is also implying that black is beautiful, which is ironic in the first place.
+There are questions as to whether the words “put a new face” really mean that black can put on a new face.
+Gustavo tries to highlight the irony that African Americans are not supposed to be in the white domain.

-In conclusion, Gustavo has used a lot of irony to show the extent in which race has penetrated the lives of the Cubans and all the black Americans.
-I cannot agree with him any more when he brings out the fact that race is an invisible construct such that he speaks of readers as human beings.
-The bottom-line is that race is real and should be eradicated; this is not something that is not directly portrayed by the poet.
+In conclusion, Gustavo has used a lot of irony to show the extent to which race has penetrated the lives of Cubans and all black Americans.
+I cannot agree with him any more when he brings out the fact that race is an invisible construct, such that he speaks of readers as human beings.
+The bottom line is that race is real and should be eradicated; this is not something that is directly portrayed by the poet.

 Categories